-After participating in an exhibit at the John F. Kennedy Center for the Performing Arts in Washington, D.C.
-John met with President Reagan in the Oval Office of the White House and presented him with the painting “Delegate to the White House”.
-The painting hung in Washington for the duration of the President’s term in office and now has been included in the presidential library.
+After participating in an exhibit at the John F. Kennedy Center for the Performing Arts in Washington, D.C., Nieto met with President Reagan in the Oval Office of the White House, and presented him with the painting Delegate to the White House.
+The painting hung in Washington for the duration of the president’s term in office, and was then included in the presidential library.

-In 1981 John participated by invitation in the “Salon d’Autumn” at the Grand Palais, Paris, France.
-In 1989 he mounted a one-man show at the Axis Gallery in Tokyo, Japan.
-Each summer he has an annual exhibition in Santa Fe, NM at Ventana Fine Art and each January he holds a one-man show in Palm Springs, CA, at Adagio Galleries.
+In 1981, John participated by invitation in the Salon d’Autumn at the Grand Palais in Paris, France.
+In 1989, he mounted a solo show at the Axis Gallery in Tokyo, Japan.
+Each summer, he has an annual exhibition in Santa Fe, NM at Ventana Fine Art, and, each January, he holds a solo show in Palm Springs, CA, at Adagio Galleries.

 Nieto lives in New Mexico.